Introducing the 2024-25 London Symphonia / Western University Fellows

 Violin

-Chia-Hsuan Chen is a violinist from Taiwan.
+Chen Chia-Hsuan is a violinist from Taiwan.
 She is an accomplished soloist, chamber, and orchestral musician.
-Her early experiences in music education and her unwavering dedication led her to excel in national and international competitions.
+Her early experiences in music education and unwavering dedication led her to excel in national and international competitions.
 Her passion for music propelled her to study abroad at the University of Western Ontario, where she is pursuing a master's degree in music.
+Her experience ranges from Baroque, contemporary, solo, and orchestral performances.
 Her exceptional talent has been recognized through various awards and achievements.
 Taiwan National Student Competition of Music (2020) - Merit Award; National Taiwan University Concerto Competition (2021) - Judges' Award; Maritsa Brookes Concerto Competition (2022) - Final Round Participant.
+At the same time, she has also been a member of multiple orchestras such as a Fellowship from the London Symphony and London Youth Symphony.

 Violin